blokks/legacy-docs/docs outline.md

 ## Blokks styling
 Now that we understand [the structure](http://themes/structures) and are familiar with [the naming convention](http://themes/bem) of Blokks, it’s time to bring everything together:

+### Blokks modifiers
 We created a [CSS template](http://github.com/patrickpietens/blokks-template) containing separate files for all components with their elements and modifiers.
 They don’t have any styling, but are simply a starting point to add your own styles.

 All components and modifiers are well documented with inline comments.
 You can use both SASS and [PostCSS](htp://configure/postcss) to compile them.

 <button>[Download the template](http://github.com/patrickpietens/blokks-template)</button>

+### Data-attributes
+Blokks
+Using data attributes to style your embed.

+categories

+durations

 **See also**
 - [Structure](http://themes/structures)
 - [Block, element, modifier](http://themes/bem)
 - [Template CSS](http://github.com/patrickpietens/blokks-template)
 - [PostCSS](htp://configure/postcss)

 ## Create your own layout